oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     adbsb/adbsb-overview.html#GUID-A7435462-9D74-44B4-8240-4A6F06E92348>`__
     specific feature that can reduce the latency in round-trips to the database after a connection has been established.
-This feature is only available with certain versions of ADB-S. The default value is False.
+This feature is only available with certain versions of ADB-S. The default value is *False*.

     This attribute is supported in both python-oracledb Thin and Thick modes.